 The distant forerunner of the South Atlantic Conference was the North State Atlantic Conference (NSIAC).
-The NSIAC was formed when the "Little Six", as it was called, broke from the North Carolina Intercollegiate Athletic Conference in 1930.
-These charter members included Lenoir-Rhyne College, Atlantic Christian, Catawba College, Guilford College, Elon College, and High Point University.
+The NSIAC was formed when the “Little Six,” as it was called, broke from the North Carolina Intercollegiate Athletic Conference in 1930.
+These charter members included Appalachian State, Lenoir-Rhyne College, Atlantic Christian, Catawba College, Guilford College, Elon College, and High Point University.

 The CIAC saw several changes in the following years as East Carolina withdrew from the league in 1962.
 Appalachian State and Western Carolina followed in 1971 and 1976.
 All three landed in the Southern Conference.

-In 1989, the league's 15th year of operation, the South Atlantic Conference became a comprehensive, multisport conference.
-Doug Echols was named the league's first Commissioner.
-That year the South Atlantic Conference sponsored 10 sports - football, men's and women's basketball, baseball, softball, men's soccer, volleyball, men's golf, men's and women's tennis.
-Later the conference grew to 14 championship sports by adding women's soccer (1990), men's and women's cross country (1993) and women's golf (1999).
-In 2013, the sports of men's and women's lacrosse and men's and women's track and field were added, increasing the number of championship sports to 18.
+In 1989, the league’s 15th year of operation, the South Atlantic Conference became a comprehensive, multi-sport conference.
+Doug Echols was named the league’s first Commissioner.
+That year, the South Atlantic Conference sponsored 10 sports: football, men’s and women’s basketball, baseball, softball, men’s soccer, volleyball, men’s golf and men’s and women’s tennis.
+Later, the conference grew to 14 championship sports by adding women‘s soccer (1990), men’s and women’s cross country (1993) and women’s golf (1999).
+In 2013, the sports of men’s and women’s lacrosse and men’s and women’s outdoor track and field were added, increasing the number of championship sports to 18.
 The conference added two more championship sports, men’s and women’s indoor track and field, to its line-up in 2017, bringing the total number of championship sports to 20.

-The South Atlantic Conference was composed of the same eight member institutions from 1975 until 1988, when Wingate University replaced Newberry College as the eighth member institution.
+The South Atlantic Conference was composed of the same eight member institutions from 1975 until 1988, when Wingate University replaced Newberry College.
 Newberry later rejoined the conference in 1996.

 In July of 1998, Tusculum College was admitted as a member of the league, and Lincoln Memorial University began play in the conference in the 2006-07 academic year.
 Brevard College was admitted as a provisional member in 2007 and a full member in 2008.